 Strategies staff can use to support students

 - Explained here, students may have disclosed as having ASD to their School through a LENS report.
 Access the LENS report for details on how you can support the student.
 Implement and support a student’s reasonable accommodations with efficiency and discretion.
-Be mindful of how having ASD may impact a student’s experience of college life.
+Be mindful of how having ASD may impact a student’s experience of university life.

 - Provide clear and unambiguous instructions.
 Students with ASD may find it difficult to decode implied meaning in language.
 It is therefore suggested to use simple and clear language free from metaphors.
 It is also may beneficial to provide both written and verbal instruction for some students.